gapitio/gapit-htmlgraphics-panel/website/docs/guides/how-to-get-metrics.md

 console.log(value);
 ```

-Some data sources have calcs (which is easier to work with)
+Some data sources have calcs (which is easier to work with).

 :::caution
 Not all data sources have calcs.
 Using the values is usually a safer choice.